Minerals Council of Australia

 The adoption of technology including automation and robotics is changing the way certain jobs are being done and creating new roles.

-Most jobs will be enhanced because of things like automation and robotics.
-This includes improved safety for workers, simpler ways of doing things and innovation to improve quality.
+Most jobs will be enhanced because of automation and robotics.
+This includes improved safety for workers, more efficient work methods and innovation to improve quality.

 Where automation and other technology results in jobs being lost, companies work to retrain affected employees for other roles.